nguyenthangdev/trello-app-frontend/README.md

   - Uses httpOnly cookies for accessToken and refreshToken, enhancing security (prevents XSS).

+- Drag and Drop:

+  - Implemented drag-and-drop functionality for boards, columns, and cards.

+  - Supports reordering columns within a board and moving cards between different columns.

 - Search:

   - Real-time search suggestions (using debounce) directly under the search bar.